Non-Hermitian Quantum Fermi Accelerator

 In $\mathcal{PT}$-symmetric quantum mechanics inner product in the Hilbert space needs to be redefined.
-Accordingly, the average energy of the non-Hermitian Hamiltonian is given by $\braket{E}_\eta \equiv \int_{-\ell}^{\ell} dx \Tilde{\psi} \tilde{\rho} \tilde{H} \Tilde{\psi}$, where the Hermitian positive definite metric is defined as $\Tilde{\rho} :=\Tilde{\eta}^\dagger \tilde{\eta}$.
+Accordingly, the average energy of the non-Hermitian Hamiltonian is given by $\braket{E}_\eta =: \int_{-\ell}^{\ell} dx \Tilde{\psi} \tilde{\rho} \tilde{H} \Tilde{\psi}$, where the Hermitian positive definite metric is defined as $\Tilde{\rho} :=\Tilde{\eta}^\dagger \tilde{\eta}$.
 This can be rewritten in terms of the Hermitian Hamiltonian as

 The common characteristic of the non-Hermitian system is that the above equality only holds when the non-Hermitian Hamiltonian and the wave function are $\mathcal{PT}$-symmetric.
 The average energy of $\Tilde{H}$ acquires complex conjugate eigenvalues in the $\mathcal{PT}$-broken regime. {However, we will show that when the boundary $\ell$ is time-dependent, the average energy is defined above square real energy, even in the $\mathcal{PT}$-broken regime.}

 It has been established that real-valued average energies can be obtained in all regimes when the non-Hermitian Hamiltonian or the Dyson map are time-dependent \cite{fring2017mending}. {See also the review of the time-dependent non-Hermitian quantum mechanics \cite{fring2023int}.} In this work, we demonstrate that real-valued average energies can also be attained in the $\mathcal{PT}$-broken regime of the Swanson model by introducing time-dependence to the boundary condition $\ell$, instead of the Hamiltonian or Dyson map.
 Moreover, we establish the equivalence of our approach with a previous method \cite{fring2017mending}, where the Dyson map's time-dependence was used to mend the $\mathcal{PT}$-broken regime.
 Our two primary findings are summarized in Table \ref{tab:my_label} and Fig. \ref{fig: The square}.
 We will provide the explicit derivation of the scheme in Fig. \ref{fig: The square} in the next section.